 - Arrive Early – Get to the exam room early and pick a good seat.
 Give yourself time to set up, bring the right materials or tools, and do a quick review before the test starts.

-- Relax – If you are nervous or anxious, take a few deep breaths and relax your muscles.
+- Relax – If you are nervous or anxious, take a few deep breaths and relax your shoulders, unclench your jaw, and be mindful of any tension in your body.
 You have learned all you can learn already, so there is no use being anxious about it.
 You will do better if you relax and don’t stress.

 - Read the Directions – This is VERY important.
 Make sure you read the directions and each question carefully and thoroughly.
 You can easily miss points or get marks taken off for not answering the question properly or following directions.

 - Do a Brain Dump – At the beginning of the test, take a piece of scrap paper (if permitted) or the back of a test page and write down any facts, vocabulary, or pieces of information you think you may forget.
 You can reference this sheet later and will feel less anxious after having written some of it down.

 - Keep Track of Multiple Choice Answers – If your test is a multiple choice Scantron or electronic test, keep track of where you are in filling out the bubbles.
 Double check every 10 questions or so, as one mistake can ruin the rest of the exam.

 - Look Over the Exam – Look over the exam briefly before you start.
 This will help you use your time wisely, so you don’t run out of time in the end.

 - Answer Questions in a Strategic Order – Answer the easy questions or questions you know the answer to first.
 Next, answer the questions which will take the least amount of time.
 Leave the tough questions and essay questions for the end.
 If you answer the hard or long questions first you may end up with no time left to answer the others, thus losing easy marks.